Expectancy violations theory: Proxemics

 EVT offers an opportunity to study how individuals communicate through personal space.
-This part of the theory explains the notion of "personal space" and our reactions to others who appear to "violate" our sense of personal space.
-What we define as personal space, however, varies from culture to culture and from person to person.
+This part of the theory explains the notion of "personal space" and an individual's reactions to others who appear to "violate" their sense of personal space.
+What people define as personal space, however, varies from culture to culture and from person to person.
 The "success" or "failure" of violations are linked to perceived attraction, credibility, influence and involvement.
 The context and purpose of interaction are relevant, as are the communicator characteristics of gender, relationships, status, social class, ethnicity and culture.
 When it comes to different interactions between people, what each person expects out of the interaction will influence their individual willingness to risk violation.
 If a person feels comfortable in a situation, they are more likely to risk violation, and in turn will be rewarded for it.

 Introduced by Edward Hall in 1966, proxemics deals with the amount of distance between people as they interact with one another.
 Spatial distance during an interaction can be an indication of what type of relationship exists between the people involved.

 There are 4 different personal zones defined by Hall.
 These zones include: